What are laboratory-grown diamonds?

 How does this affect the overall price?

-Laboratory diamonds are very cost-effective: depending on the size, colour and clarity, these diamonds can be more than 50% less expensive than a natural stone.
+Laboratory diamonds are very cost-effective.
+Depending on size, colour and clarity, the lab-growns we sell on our website can be around 30% to 70% less expensive than natural diamonds.

 If you are looking to invest in diamonds, however, we would suggest opting for the natural kind as their scarcity is likely to make them more valuable in the future.